News

 What PhilaPort is building, and why the location matters

 PhilaPort announced plans in 2024 to bring back a dedicated cruise homeport capable of handling modern ships and larger embarkation volumes.
-The new terminal is being developed near Philadelphia International Airport with highway access for travelers from Pennsylvania, New Jersey, and the wider Mid-Atlantic region, while construction continues at the port site along the Delaware River.
+The new terminal is being developed at Hog Island Dock on a 16-acre site near Philadelphia International Airport with highway access for travelers from Pennsylvania, New Jersey, and the wider Mid-Atlantic region, while construction continues at the port site along the Delaware River.

 Frequently Asked Questions (FAQs)